 Tour directors and visitors call the Museum a “must see” destination on any visit to Hancock County and the Mississippi Gulf Coast.
 Tour buses are always welcome and appreciated.

-The Museum is supported from donations and the sale of Alice Moseley prints, books and tapes.
+The Museum is supported from donations and the sale of Alice Moseley prints, books and DVDs.
 Donations to the museum are tax-deductible under section 501-(c)-3 of the federal tax code.

 People think it’s some great secret that I’m working at age 89.
 You have to have a reason to get up.
 I wake up and read the obituaries.
 If my name is not in them, I get up and get dressed.